 FOUR PAWS investigates Vietnamese bile bear farms for the first time.

-The Vietnamese government bans the sale and consumption of bear bile and the new admission of bears to farms.
+The Vietnamese government bans the sale and possession of bear bile and the new admission of bears to farms.
 All bears kept on farms are registered and micro- chipped.
 At this point, approximately 4,300 bears live on Vietnamese bear bile farms.